thomaswong25520/thomaswong25520.github.io/_posts/2025-06-27-kafka-blog-post.md

 # Building a Real-Time Web Events Pipeline with Kafka and Python

-I recently built a real-time data pipeline to understand how platforms like Netflix and Spotify handle millions of user interactions.
-Here's what I learned using Apache Kafka and Python.
+Recently, I built a real-time data pipeline to see how kafka was working practically.
+In this project, the concept of kafka broker, topic, producer, consumer are being shown.
+Before diving into the steps to follow, let's first setup our environment.

 ## Quick Setup

-You'll need Docker and Python installed.
+First, we will need to use Docker to install kafka and all the needed dependencies, this helps to ensure we encapsulate the tools we need and isolate it from our global system.
+Then, we will need to install Python.

 ### Docker Configuration